maxwelljens/maxwelljens.github.io/content/posts/why_i_left.md

 Culturally and socially, Norway is not in such a dire state, but that doesn't mean there isn't room for improvement, or that Norwegians don't live in some kind of bubble.
 Ultimately, we all do.
 It's only a matter of extent.
-By no means do I consider myself some learned world traveler; I speak only three languages and have never traveled outside of Europe.
+By no means do I consider myself some learnt world traveler; I speak only three languages and have never travelled outside of Europe.

 There are many reasons why I decided to move to Poland.
 Not all of them are related to the cultural or political situation in Norway, but they are a big